kparc/kcc/README.md

  v:,42            /a vector of length 1, one integer item
 ```

-k is strictly "pass by value", there are no references or pointers:
+k is strictly "**pass by value**", there are no references or pointers:

 ```q
  x:0 1 2 3 4     /everything is passed by value